Arc-Computer/arc-memory/arc-memory-pr-bot/src/llm/COMMENT-FORMATTER-PLAN.md

 4. Implement the formatImpactAnalysis method
 5. Implement the formatTestVerification method
 6. Implement the formatCodeDiff method

-7. Implement the formatSeeWithoutArcMemory method
-8. Add tests for the CommentFormatter class
+7. Add tests for the CommentFormatter class
-9. Integrate the CommentFormatter with the PR Bot
+8. Integrate the CommentFormatter with the PR Bot